glowen18/Dodge_Ball/README.md

 **Unsolved Problems**

 1. Unable to get the navigation links to work.
-2. The reset button only works if you lose the game and does not restart the timer.
+2. Get the reset button to restart the timer.
-3. Want to show the timer on the canvas.
+3. Show the timer on the canvas.
-4. Want to be able to change the timer to play for longer or shorter time.
+4. Change the timer to play for longer or shorter time.

 **Thank You**